 In other words, when waves reach shallow waters - usually near coastlines - they increase in height, and their crests meet the Law of Gravitation.
 The waves break.
 That is what wave shoaling tells us.

-But the truth is that the ocean floor will critically decide how wave energy will transform into whitewater.
+Nevertheless, ocean floor topography will critically decide how wave energy will transform into whitewater.
 As waves reach the shore, the energy in front of the wave slows down due to friction with the shallow bottom.

 Meanwhile, the energy behind the wave moves at full speed and is channeled upwards, climbing the back of the bulging wave.
 The wave breaks, and it usually does so in water depth that is 1.3 times the wave height.

-There are four basic types of breaking waves: spilling, plunging, collapsing, and surging waves.
+There are four basic types of breaking waves: spilling, plunging, collapsing, and surging.

 Spilling waves are gentle waves with crests that break softly towards the shore.
 These waves break when the ocean floor has a gradual slope.

 Plunging waves break when the ocean floor is steep or has sudden depth changes.
 They can be powerful barrels or enormous close-outs.
-Collapsing waves are a mix of spilling and plunging waves.
+A collapsing wave is a mix of spilling and plunging waves.

 Surging waves are the result of long period swells.
-As a result, the wave is slow, the faces are smooth and oblique, and the crest rarely exists.
+As a result, the wave is slow, the faces are smooth and oblique, and the crest barely exists.
 These waves may not break at all.
-Breaking waves have a deeper trough; surging waves don't.
+Breaking waves have a deep trough; surging waves do not.

 Do you know how is a wave formed?
 Take a look at the importance of swell period in surfing, the effects of shoaling and refraction in wave height, and the difference between groundswells and wind swells.